antonbabenko/pre-commit-terraform/README.md

       args:
         - --args=--config=.terraform-docs.yml

+    Note: Avoid use `recursive.enabled: true` in config file, that can cause unexpected behavior.

 5. If you need some exotic settings, it can be done too.
 I.e. this one generates HCL files:

     ```yaml